lokinell/docker-ci-sandbox/README.md

  - Sonatype Nexus.

 The services are configured to work together.
-Containers run on a single machine and orchestrated by Fig.
+Containers run on a single machine and orchestrated by Docker Compose.
 Services listen on localhost (127.0.0.1) address and not visible from outside.

 It works on recent Linux distributions supported by Docker (e.g. Ubuntu 12.04